|

 623. morgue

-a building (or room) where dead bodies are kept before burial or cremation
+a building or room where dead bodies are kept before burial

 624. mortgage

-a conditional conveyance of property as security for the repayment of a loan
+a conveyance of property as security for repaying a loan

 625. mosquito

-two-winged insect whose female has a long proboscis to pierce the skin and suck the blood of humans and animals
+two-winged insect that sucks the blood of humans and animals

 626. motif